Optimistic Updates

 onStartMutation: (newPost) {

-final query = CachedQuery.instance.getQuery("posts")
+final query = CachedQuery.instance

-final fallback = query.state.data;
+final fallback = query?.state.data;

-[newPost, ...?old?.first],
+[newPost, ...?old?.pages.first],

 ],